 Do not be afraid to pay for advertising and promotion when the time is right.
 It is not as scary as you think.

-Be sure to have your business information listed correctly on all of the right sources.
+Be sure to have your business information listed correctly on all the right sources.

 Allow yourself to get clear about the type of customer you are after.

-A customer's journey can be broken into five steps.
-Make sure the customer is treated with care every step of the way.
+Make sure the customer journey is treated with care every step of the way.

 NOTE: Five Steps in a Customer's Journey